mrsteele/dotenv-webpack/README.md

 ### Description

 `dotenv-webpack` wraps `dotenv` and `Webpack.DefinePlugin`.
-As such, it overwrites existing anyexisting `DefinePlugin` configurations.
+As such, it overwrites existing any existing `DefinePlugin` configurations.
 Also, like `DefinePlugin`, it does a text replace in the resulting bundle for any instances of `process.env`.

-As such, if used with `React` in production, make sure to include `NODE_ENV=production` inside your `.env` file.
-If used with Node, this is not compatible with any calls to `process.env`.

 Also, be aware that all information in your `.env` file will be included in the resulting bundle.
 Please do not share any secret information in your client bundle.
 Instead, make a separate `.client.env` file.